-We are delighted that finally we have reached this point of delivery but it could not have been achieved without the support of many industry partners, our national advisory group, the commitment of all our team and of course our funders – The Princes Countryside Fund and The Frank Parkinson Agricultural Trust.
+FSLEC launched its new Land Partnerships Service for England last year with the invaluable support of many industry partners, our national advisory group, and of course our funders – The Princes Countryside Fund and The Frank Parkinson Agricultural Trust.

 To see the different levels of service available and to register for free go to our registration details page, and read on for further background information on the service.

 What is the Land Partnerships Service Q & A’s

 A Land and business entrepreneurs looking to start or expand a business, landowners (small to large areas of land), land agents, farmer’s/business owners who may have the opportunities to offer and the land on which they can be delivered.

 Q What is different about the types of opportunities being offered here in comparison to other routes?